oveits/katacoda-scenarios/jenkins-build-docker-images_v2.46.2/step1.md

     jenkins:2.46.2-alpine \
     -c "while true; do sleep 60; echo keepalive; done"`{{execute}}

-With the next command, we clone a Jenkins Home into the container, before we start the Jenkins application.
-The Jenkins Home has been prepare to allow us to use Jenkins without any login:
+With the next command, we clone a Jenkins Home directory into the container, before we start the Jenkins application.
+The Jenkins Home directory has been prepared to allow us using Jenkins without any login:

 `docker exec -d jenkins \
     bash -c 'git clone https://github.com/oveits/jenkins_home_alpine \